 Shepard Smith has been at Fox News since it was born in 1996.
 He’s currently the host of the 3:00-4:00 p.m.
 ET Shepard Smith Reporting.
 Since 2013, he’s been romantically linked to Giovanni “Gio” Graziano, a Fox Business producer.

-Recently, Smith has gained notoriety as the one Fox News anchor to stand against the Donald Trump Administration.
-Most recently, it was Smith who had to tell viewers that Fox News had no evidence to support Andrew Napolitano‘s claims that the British government helped President Barack Obama wiretap Trump Tower last year.
+Earlier this year, Smith has gained notoriety as the one Fox News anchor to stand against the Donald Trump Administration.
+It was Smith who had to tell viewers that Fox News had no evidence to support Andrew Napolitano‘s claims that the British government helped President Barack Obama wiretap Trump Tower last year.
 It was the 53-year-old Smith who defended CNN against Trump’s “fake news” insults.
 Smith also called out Trump for releasing a list of under-reported terror attacks.

 Here’s what you need to know about Smith.